Slow Cooker Breakfast Casserole

 How to make a Slow Cooker Breakfast Casserole

-Grease the bottom of your slow cooker with non-stick cooking spray.
+- Grease bottom of a slow cooker with non-stick cooking spray.

-Place half of all of the ingredients in the first layer: half of the bag of hash browns, cubed ham, onions, cheese and bell peppers.
+- Place half of all of the ingredients in the first layer: half of the bag of hash browns, cubed ham, onions and bell pepper mixture and cheese.

-Cook on low for 7-8 hours or on high for 3-4 hours.
-Garnish with diced green onions and avocado.
+- Cook on low for 7-9 hours.
+Garnish with diced green onions, avocado, hot sauce, etc.